Skip to main content

 Next-Generation Sequencing

 As the name suggests, NUSeq is primarily a next-generation sequencing (NGS) core facility.
 Providing first-class NGS technology to the Northwestern research community is a main focus of the core.
-NUSeq has a fleet of NGS sequencers that spans all major Illumina sequencing technologies from MiSeq to HiSeq 4000.
+NUSeq has a fleet of NGS sequencers that spans all major Illumina sequencing technologies.
 Thousands of sequencing libraries have been constructed and sequenced encompassing all major NGS applications, from RNA-seq to sequencing of CRISPR/Cas9 gene editing products.

 Review NGS project workflow steps